tobyjaguar/TobyToken/README.md

 The app uses [dotenv](https://www.npmjs.com/package/dotenv) to pull in the HD Wallet Mnemonic for the wallet accounts and the [Infura](https://infura.io/) Access Token.
 If deployment is an interest a .env file will need to be created.

 For development testing, MetaMask will serve as the Web3 provider.

+## Lessons

+There are a lot of them, and they will be written here soon.